antonioalmeida/feup-comp/README.md

   - Lower cost ifs in case of comparisons with 0 ('ifeq', 'ifge', 'ifgt', 'ifle','iflt', 'ifne')

 #### CONS:
-(Identify the most negative aspects of your tool)

    - Does not allow the return variable of a function to be a global variable